Charity dog shows licensed by The Kennel Club are often referred to as companion dog shows.

 Does my dog need to be a pedigree?

 No, generally most of the classes will be fun classes, like 'dog with the waggiest tail'.
-However, one of the regulations is that a companion dog show must have a minimum of one pedigree class.

 How old does my dog need to be to take part?